Right to be forgotten: In law

-Consideration of the right to be forgotten can be seen in US case law, specifically in Melvin v.
+Consideration of the right to be forgotten occurred in US case law, specifically in Melvin v.
 Reid, and in Sidis v.
 FR Publishing Corp.

 In Melvin v.
 Reid (1931), an ex-prostitute was charged with murder and then acquitted; she subsequently tried to assume a quiet and anonymous place in society.
-However, the 1925 film The Red Kimono revealed her history, and she successfully sued the producer.
+However, the 1925 movie The Red Kimono revealed her history, and she successfully sued the producer.
 The court reasoned that "any person living a life of rectitude has that right to happiness which includes a freedom from unnecessary attacks on his character, social standing or reputation."

 In Sidis v.
 FR Publishing Corp.
 (1940), the plaintiff, William James Sidis, was a former child prodigy who wished to spend his adult life quietly, without recognition; however, this was disrupted by an article in The New Yorker.
 The court held here that there were limits to the right to control one's life and facts about oneself, and held that there is social value in published facts, and that a person cannot ignore their celebrity status merely because they want to.

 There is opposition to further recognition of the right to be forgotten in the United States as commentators argue that it will contravene the right to freedom of speech and freedom of expression, or will constitute censorship, thus potentially breaching peoples' constitutionally protected right to freedom of expression in the United States Constitution.
 These criticisms are consistent with the proposal that the only information that can be removed by user's request is content that they themselves uploaded.